abpframework/abp/docs/en/Community-Articles/2023-08-07-Basic-Theme-Dark-Mode/POST.md

         }
         ```

-   - Create a JavaScript that manages last selected theme and toggles the color mode.
-It stores the last selected theme in the local storage.
+   - Create a JavaScript that manages the last selected theme and toggles the color mode.
+It stores the last selected theme in the *local storage*.
 So, you don't need to store it in the database.

-     - Create a new file named `Components/ChangeTheme/ChangeTheme.js`
+     - Create a new file named `Components/ChangeTheme/ChangeTheme.js`:
         ```js
         $(function () {
             function changeTheme(theme) {